tperry2x-uk/OpenXTalk-Community-DPE/docs/development/docs_style_guide.md

 * in headlines
 * for unusual terms
-* when referring to words or publications, for example: 'Download the 'LiveCode Builder Reference Manual' (PDF, 360KB)'
+* when referring to words or publications, for example: 'Download the 'Builder Reference Manual' (PDF, 360KB)'

 #### Double quotes